matthewmercuri/blog/src/content/blog/why-i-am-learning-c.md

 - I develop an appreciation for the abstraction provided by JavaScript and Python
 - I gain an escape-hatch if I need to write truly performant code

 The time seems right for me to make the jump.
 I have been using TypeScript for a while, and I have gotten used to typing things.
-I was also an early adopter in Python type-hints.
+I was also an early adopter of Python type-hints.
 I don't think that provides a sturdy foundation, but it is a foundation nonetheless.
 I hope this post proves useful to people that find themselves with similar thoughts.